Nick Deocampo: Career

 He was named one of the Ten Outstanding Young Men of the Philippines in 1992.
 A year later, he was recognized in Japan as one of the Ten Outstanding Young Persons of the World.
 His contributions were honored with a Lifetime Achievement Award from the Filipino Academy of Movie Arts and Sciences Awards (FAMAS), and a Lamberto Avellana Award from the Film Academy of the Philippines.
 Deocampo also made it to the Who's Who of the 21st Century by the International Biographical Society in England.

+In 1999, Deocampo organized the Pink Film Festival, the first international gay and lesbian festival in the Philippines.

+As of 2023, Deocampo works at the University of the Philippines Film Institute as an associate professor.